Frequently asked questions about health insurance

-As of January 2021, there were 2,276,824 Illinois residents enrolled in Medicare.
-87 percent of the state’s Medicare beneficiaries are 65 or older, while the other 13 percent are under 65 and eligible for Medicare due to disability.
+As of August 2021, there were 2,288,847 Illinois residents enrolled in Medicare.
+87 percent of the state’s Medicare beneficiaries are 65 or older, while the other 13% are under 65 and eligible for Medicare due to disability.

 Medicare beneficiaries can choose between Original Medicare and Medicare Advantage (you must live within the service area of a Medicare Advantage plan in order to select that plan; Medicare Advantage plans generally cover additional optional benefits that go beyond what Original Medicare provides, but they also come with more limited provider networks and other drawbacks; there are pros and cons either way).
 Compared with the national average, a smaller percentage of Illinois beneficiaries select Medicare Advantage plans.
 And as expected when Original Medicare enrollment is higher, a larger-than-average number enroll in stand-alone Part D prescription drug plans.

 Read more about Medicare in Illinois, including details about the available private plans and the state’s rules for Medigap plans.

 The Illinois Department of Insurance regulates individual, small group, and large group health plans in Illinois (but not self-insured health plans).
 The Department also regulates brokers and agents who sell private health insurance plans to individuals and groups.
 You can reach out to them for assistance with everything from sales and marketing practices, to pre-authorization requirements, to claims processing.

 If you need help with Medicare in Illinois, you can contact the Illinois Senior Health Insurance Program with questions.